sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-    "The Āgneya or [Agni-purāṇa](# "M. Winternitz: Op. cit., p.
-566. Agni-P. ed, in Bibliotheca Indica (1873-79) and Anandāśram Skt.
+    "The Āgneya or Agni-purāṇa[^81] and Anandāśram Skt.
 Series, No. 41; Transl. by M. N. Dutt (Cal., 1901)."),is so called because it is supposed to have been communicated to Vaiśiṣṭha by Agni, It describes the incarnations (Avatāras) of Viṣṇu, among them also those as Rāma and Kṛṣṇā, where it confessedly follows the Rāmāyaṇa, Māhabhārata and Harivaṃśa.
 Although it commences with Viṣṇu,it is yet essentially a śivaite work and deals in detail with the mystic cult of the Liṇga and of Durgā.
 It also mentions Tāntric rites, gives instructions for the production of images of gods and their consecration and refers to the cult of Gaṇeśa (chapt.71) and the sun-cult (chapt.
 73).
 But the cosmo- logical, geneological and geographical sections peculiar to the Puranas are not missing.
 The especially distinctive feature of this Purāṇa is, however, its encyclopedic characters.
 It actually deals with anything and everything.
 We find sections on Geography, Astronomy and Astrology, on omina and potenta, house building and other occupations of daily life....To which age this remarkable encyclopædia or its separate parts belong, it is impossible to say."

+[^81]: "M. Winternitz: Op. cit., p.
+566. Agni-P. ed, in Bibliotheca Indica (1873-79

      The Matsya-Purāṇa enumerates the names of eighteen ancient teachers of architecture, as quoted before.
-The passages have been interpreted as [below.](# "The Matsya-puranam.
-Transl. by A Taluqdar of Oudh.
-(The Sacred Books of the Hindus.
-Ed. by Major B. D. Basu.
-I. M. S. Vol. XVII.)
-Appendix X, by Sris Chandra Vidyarnava, p. cvi.")
+The passages have been interpreted as below.[^82] Appendix X, by Sris Chandra Vidyarnava, p. cvi.")
          "The Ṛṣis asked:-
      'Sūta ! be gracious enough to tell us how royal palaces and other houses are constructed.
 Also explain to us what is Vāstu- Deva-1.'
        Sūta replied:-(1) Bhṛgu, (2) Atri, (3) Vaiśiṣṭha , (4) Viśva- karmā, (5) Maya, (6) Nārada, (7) Nagnajit, (8) Viśālākṣa, (9) Indra, (10) Brahmā, (11) Svāmikārtika, (12) Nandiśvara, (13) śaunaka, (14) Garga, (15) śri Kṛṣṇa, (16) Aniruddha,

+[^82]: "The Matsya-puranam.
+Transl. by A Taluqdar of Oudh.
+(The Sacred Books of the Hindus.
+Ed. by Major B. D. Basu.
+I. M. S. Vol. XVII.